Self Care In The Form of Reading

 Before you do any checking out, might I suggest making sure in your settings that you’re default time limit for the books is as long as possible.
 This takes pressure off of you to scramble to finish reading in case something comes up.
 Books like Becoming by Michelle Obama may have a bit of queue but what a great surprise it will be when you finally get an email notification weeks after you’ve forgotten that you put the book on hold, that your time has come to have Michelle Obama’s voice in your ears for 19 hours.

-Also read: Why Self-Preservation is Important
+Also read article on self-preservation: Why Self-Preservation is Important

 Once you’re all set with the format of your book, another thing to consider is genre.
 Have you been reading so much in one genre that you’ve grown bored or need a break from it?
 Good news, there are plenty of other genres to go around.
 Check and see if your favorite celebrities have memoirs.
 Oftentimes, the celebrities will narrate their books themselves, so their audiobooks have the potential to be books that you finish reading much quicker than you thought you would.
 Might I suggest We’re Going to Need More Wine by Gabrielle Union, So Close to Being the Sh*t, Y’all Don’t Even Know by Retta, and The Mother of Black Hollywood: A Memoir by Jenifer Lewis.